 I was told by a Pinterest employee once that they had training at work and were told that people are the most productive in 3-4 hour time blocks.
 It takes you 1 hour to get into the “rhythm” of what you’re doing then you have 1 hour of high productivity.
 After that, you will get 1-2 more hours of good productive time before you begin to burn out.
 At that point TAKE A BREAK as your work will just get sloppy after that.
 I implemented that strategy a couple of years ago and it works!

 I’ve taken my “system” and created some free printable project sheets for you based on the system.
 If you need to complete a lot of projects in a short amount of time during the Holidays, I hope these project planner sheets help you out!

-I like to make my own perfect planners using notebooks.
-You can see how I do it HERE and HERE.
-You could also use a binder, or add these printable sheets to an existing project planner.
 If you’re in the mood to make a cute planner then you should check out this Christmas Planner tutorial.

 If you decided to do this, just print out your planner sheets the same size as your composition notebook pages and staple them into the notebook.